 Tudor Revival: 1890-1940

-Again, in this style as in the previous two, we see the influence of architect designed manor houses but this time based on English 17th century models.
-American architects drew their inspiration from late medieval buildings with Renaissance detailing popular during the 17th century.
-They were labeled as 'Jacobethan', and represented a period of English history that ranged from thatched roof cottages to manor houses.
+Again, in this style as in the previous two, we see the influence of architect designed manor houses, but this time based on English Seventeenth century models.
+American architects drew their inspiration from late medieval buildings with Renaissance detailing popular, during the Seventeenth century.
+They were labeled as "Jacobethan", and represented a period of English history that ranged from thatched roof cottages to manor houses.
 During the 1920's, these homes were made of stone or brick.
 As the style became popular however, the use of masonry veneer enabled modest wooden homes to imitate more expensive versions.

 Usually not present at the front of the house and small if they are, but side porches are common.